Melomakarona (Authentic Greek Christmas Honey Cookies)

 • Dry Ingredients: We just use regular flour, sugar and baking powder and baking soda.

 • Extra Virgin Olive Oil: It is very important that you use fresh olive oil.
-Any off taste or old olive oil will come out and ruin the flavour of these cookies.
+Any off taste or old olive oil will come out and ruin the flavor of these cookies.
+As noted avoid using vegetable or seed oils, as they are pro-inflammatory and of course not part of the authentic Melomakarona recipe.

 • Orange juice: I use fresh orange juice with no pulp